infretis/infretis/examples/gromacs/puckering/README.md

 <img src="https://github.com/infretis/infretis/blob/molmod_exercise5/examples/gromacs/puckering/graphics/puckering.gif" width="30%" height="30%">

 This transition occurs very rarely at the molecular time scale, making it extremely tedious to study with standard molecular dynamics simulations.
-However, we would like to know how often this transition occurs and the mechanism behind it.
+However, we would like to know exactly how often this transition occurs and the mechanism behind it.
 We can obtain this information by performing a path-sampling simulation, and in this exercise, you will carry out the whole modeling and analysis process from scratch.

 The conformations of 6-rings are important in systems where they interact with other compounds in their environment.
 Examples include carbohydrates (6-ringed polymers) being broken down by enzymes at this very moment in your body.